 Next we did the White Water Walk, a boardwalk downstream from the falls, where the river bends adjacent to the Whirlpool rapids, the only grade six rapids in North America (which means they are the toughest, mostly unnavigable though some have tried (some successfully while most have drowned).
 The waves here are up to 5 metres high, two or three times higher than the waves at Bondi Beach.

 Each night as the sun sets and night falls, the vista takes on an eerie glow.
 The American and the Horseshoe Falls are illuminated with high powered lights from the Canadian shore.
 Red, green, blue and luminous white highlight the raging torrents of water as it continues its downstream journey.

 The highlight of the trip was the Hornblower Cruise which takes you, and a few hundred of your new closest friends, to the foot of the Horseshoe Falls.
-Its great fun getting drenched from the spray of the falls and it’s only from the bottom of the falls looking up that I got a true sense of the power and size of these falls.
+Its great fun getting drenched from the spray of the falls and it’s only from the bottom of the falls looking up that I got a true sense of the power and size of Niagara Falls.